Questions and Answers

 We do it.
 We have decades of experience in making curatorial decisions in the mounting of compelling exhibitions.
 For us, this is an immersion process.
 We absorb and become thoroughly familiar with the nature of your collection.
 Our purpose is to understand your work so that we can have substantial and clear conversations that lead to live exhibitions.

 Every exhibition is reviewed by our Art Advisory Board, with Mr. Falk serving as the Chief Curator.
 By tagging each artwork we can create special thematic exhibitions that can be easily found.
 These are the vehicles by which we introduce your work to museum curators and gallerists.
 For example, a curator planning a show like "New Directions in American Landscape Painting" would do a search on works that have been tagged with “American” (nationality), “Landscape” (subject matter), and “Painting.”
 This advanced search attracts and holds the attention of the curators, gallerists, and collectors who quickly spot their own special interest.
-This intuitive approach is an important promotional feature unique to Rediscovered Masters.
+This intuitive approach is an important promotional feature pioneered by Mr. Falk in the 1980s when the internet was just emerging.

 While artists can sometimes be effective curators of their own work, our experience has shown that often they can be too deeply immersed to make the choices that would have the strongest appeal to a curator, gallerist, or collector.